squat/kilo/docs/annotations.md

 The Kilo agent running on each node will use heuristics to automatically detect an external IP address for the node; however, in some circumstances it may be necessary to explicitly configure the IP address, for example:
  * _no automatic public IP on ethernet device_: on some cloud providers it is common for nodes to be allocated a public IP address but for the Ethernet devices to only be automatically configured with the private network address; in this case the allocated public IP address should be specified;
  * _multiple public IP addresses_: if a node has multiple public IPs but one is preferred, then the preferred IP address should be specified;
- * _IPv6_: if a node has both public IPv4 and IPv6 addresses and the Kilo network should operate over IPv6, then the IPv6 address should be specified;
+ * _IPv6_: if a node has both public IPv4 and IPv6 addresses and the Kilo network should operate over IPv6, then the IPv6 address should be specified.

+### force-internal-ip
+Kilo routes packets destined for nodes inside the same logical location using the node's internal IP address.
+The Kilo agent running on each node will use heuristics to automatically detect a private IP address for the node; however, in some circumstances it may be necessary to explicitly configure the IP address, for example:
+ * _multiple private IP addresses_: if a node has multiple private IPs but one is preferred, then the preferred IP address should be specified;
+ * _IPv6_: if a node has both private IPv4 and IPv6 addresses and the Kilo network should operate over IPv6, then the IPv6 address should be specified.

 ### leader
 By default, Kilo creates a network mesh at the data-center granularity.